clabra/DataScience/courses/coursera/Mining Massive Datasets/Week2FindingSimilarItemsAndLSH.md

 than the order of the row in the permutation.
 These two schemes are equivalent, since we only care whether hash values for two columns are equal, not what their actual values are.

-- The minhash value for C1 is R4	Incorrect
+- The minhash value for C1 is R4
-- The minhash value for C3 is R4	Correct
+- The minhash value for C3 is R4
-- The minhash value for C4 is R2	Incorrect
+- The minhash value for C4 is R2
-- The minhash value for C4 is R5  Incorrect
+- The minhash value for C4 is R5

 #### algorithm theory: